 When you hear about “free health care” in Hungary, keep in mind that the health care services you receive are covered by social security: everyone chips in (through taxes) to keep the population as a whole healthy.
 But how do you qualify for these health care services through social security as a foreigner in Hungary?

 If you are an employee at a Hungarian company, you are self-employed, or you are an owner and managing director (at the same time) of a company, you must be registered in the social security system.
 You need a social security number from the National Health Insurance Fund, which will be displayed on your social security card (or TAJ card, in Hungarian).

 When you acquire your above-mentioned status (e.g. start working, or become a managing director), the accountant of the company will report this to the authorities, and you will have to pay social security contribution each month to the Tax Authority.

 Apart from this, there is nothing else to do: you are insured!
 If you have just registered for social security, you should check after 2 or 3 weeks if your social security number is actually active.
 You may do this through the electronic administration portal (the “Ügyfélkapu”), or you can ask your employer or your/their accountant to check it for you.

-Family members of company managers of employees become eligible once they have a permanent residence permit and an address card (see section 2 for students and section 4 for other family members). – Of course, if the family member enter employment, they will become insured, as above.
+Family members of company managers or of employees become eligible once they already have a laminated address card that comes with permanent residency (or with the EEA registration card) – see section 2 for children and section 3 and 4 for all family members.
+Of course, if the family member enters employment, they will become insured, as above.

 In some cases, you might be eligible to receive health care services without paying social security contribution.
 The type of your residency and the basis of the eligibility must be closely examined.
-For example, a minor might be eligible if they have a plastic address card (not the accommodation slip) in Hungary for more than one year and if they are a full-time student.
+For example, a minor is eligible if they have a lamineted address card with a Hungarian address (that comes with permanent residency or an EEA registration card – not the accommodation slip).

 This option might also be relevant for foreign students in Hungary who have been here for more than one year.